 Additional penalties that may apply for a person found guilty of gun offenses in Omaha include civil penalties such as loss of firearm rights or the loss of privilege to obtain a concealed carry permit.
 These restrictions may be more important to an individual than the penalties themselves.

-For instance, if an individual is charged with a misdemeanor gun ordinance violation in Omaha and they are a concealed carry holder, they would be less concerned about the $300 fine than they would be about losing their concealed carry privileges.
+For instance, if someone is charged with a misdemeanor gun ordinance violation in Omaha and they are a concealed carry holder, they might be less concerned about a $300 fine than they would be about losing their concealed carry privileges.

 Someone could even lose their job under these statutes.
 A police officer who unlawfully possesses a firearm would ultimately lose their job.
 A member of the military can also be discharged under dishonorable circumstances for the illegal possession of a gun.

-Ask an Attorney about Omaha Gun Law Penalties
+Ask an Experienced Criminal Defense Attorney at Berry Law About Potential Omaha Gun Law Penalties